Which Why and How – Wood for Vivariums

 - Wash / soak the wood in 20% bleach solution this will help to remove any moss, lichen, fungus and bacteria that may be on the wood.
 Rinse thoroughly.

-- You will then need to bake the wood in the oven for at least 30 minutes at 240 degrees (220 degrees for a fan oven) or 475 Fahrenheit.
+- You will then need to bake the wood in the oven for at least 30 minutes at 130 degrees or 260 Fahrenheit.
 This process will kill of any parasites and remaining bacteria.
 Allow to cool before handling.

 - If your oven is not big enough for your chosen piece of wood, another option is to deep freeze the wood.
 Chest freezers are ideal for large branches.
 The down side to freezing is the process takes longer.
 Ideally you will want to leave the wood in deep freeze for at least a week if not longer to ensure it kills off all nasties.
 The wood will need to thaw and dry before use.